clj-kondo/clj-kondo/README.md

 # clj-kondo

-A minimal and opinionated linter for code that sparks joy.
+A minimal and opinionated linter for Clojure code that sparks joy.

 <img src="demo.png">